kuzgoga/unas/JOURNAL.md

 * Two fans (for CPU cooling and in‑case air circulation)
 * Heatsink for the SBC’s CPU

+### Additional Items
+These components are used alongside the project but are not part of the core build:
+* HDDs (WD Elements × 2)
+* Power adapter (5 V, 3 A)

 **Time spent:** 2 hours.